NickLeko/PriorAuthorizationCopilot/README.md

 Policy snapshots and drift logs are treated as **first-class governance artifacts** and are committed for reproducibility.

+See FAILURE_MODES.md for explicit failure taxonomy and mitigations.

 This design supports:
 - reproducibility
 - reviewability